stefannut/homelab/hardware/hardware.md

 **Notes:**

 * Tailscale provides mesh connectivity for remote/cross-site access.
-This is the extent of networking documented here — firewall rules, subnet routing, and DNS remain in the `opnsense` repository; only the fact that this host participates in the Tailscale mesh is noted here as a hardware/host-level detail.
+This is the extent of networking documented here — firewall rules, subnet routing, and DNS remain in the `opnsense` service folder; only the fact that this host participates in the Tailscale mesh is noted here as a hardware/host-level detail.
 * Proxmox is the virtualization boundary: services are expected to run inside LXC containers or QEMU VMs rather than directly on the Proxmox host itself, keeping the hypervisor layer clean and each workload isolated and independently recoverable.

 ### Usage Profile